Dear readers of ADxS.org, please forgive the disruption.

 No change in serotonin transporter mRNA levels

-IFN-α injected once into the peritoneum at 1,500,000 U/kg, 3,000,000 U/KG, or 6,000,000 U/kg did not significantly alter monoamines, monoamine metabolites, or monoamine turnover in rats15
+IFN-α injected once into the peritoneum at 1,500,000 U/kg, 3,000,000 U/KG or 6,000,000 U/kg did not significantly alter monoamines, monoamine metabolites or monoamine turnover in rats15

-IFN-α of 1,500,000 U/kg injected into the peritoneum for 5 consecutive days induced in rats15
+IFN-α of 1,500,000 U/kg injected into the peritoneum for 5 consecutive days in rats15

 The ratio of 3,4-dihydroxyphenylacetic acid to dopamine, which increases when unpackaged dopamine is metabolized via monoamine oxidase, remained unchanged, suggesting that IFN-α does not affect dopamine levels via monoamine oxidase.16